Backtesting.py vs Backtrader vs Pineify: Which Backtesting Fits You?

-Here’s a quick overview of how they stack up on paper:
+Here's how they stack up on paper:

 | Feature | Backtesting.py | Backtrader | Pineify |